All Tomorrows: Summary

-Following the colonization of Mars, a brief but catastrophic Interplanetary War takes place between Mars and Earth.
-After both planets make peace with each other, a large-scale colonization initiative is carried out by genetically-engineered humans called Star People throughout the galaxy.
+Centuries following humanity's terraforming and colonizing Mars, a brief but catastrophic interplanetary war takes place between Mars and Earth, costing both parties billions of lives.
+The two planets eventually make peace with each other, and a large-scale colonization initiative is carried out by genetically engineered humans called Star People throughout the Milky Way.

-Humans then encounter a malevolent and superior alien species called the Qu.
+Humans (now Star People) then encounter a malevolent and superior alien hive mind called the Qu.
 The Qu's religion motivates them to remake the universe through genetic engineering.
 A short war follows in which humanity is defeated.
-The Qu bioengineer the surviving humans as punishment into a range of exotic forms, many of them unintelligent.
-They are left to evolve on their own as the Qu leave the galaxy.
-The bioengineered humans range from worm-like humans to insectivores and modular and cell-based species.
-The book follows the progress of these new humans as they either go extinct or regain sapience in wildly different forms and gradually discover that the Qu experimented on them.
+The Qu bioengineers the surviving humans as punishment into a range of exotic forms, many of them unintelligent.
+After 40,000,000 years of domination, the Qu leave the galaxy, leaving the altered humans to evolve on their own in the environments and worlds they were left with.
+The bioengineered humans range from worm-like beings and insectivores to modular and cell-based species.
+The book follows the progress of these new humans as they either go extinct or regain sapience in wildly different forms, gradually discovering that the Qu experimented on them.

-One race, known as the Ruin Haunters, eventually replaces their bodies with mechanical forms, now to be known as the Gravital.
-The Gravital colonize the rest of the galaxy while annihilating most life within it, including the other post-human species.
-They are, themselves, destroyed by the Asteromorphs, the descendants of the human species who escaped experimentation by the Qu.
-The final chapters of the book detail humanity's rebound as a posthuman species, their first contact with another galaxy's life, rediscovering and defeating the Qu, and concluding with the rediscovery of Earth.
+One species, the Ruin Haunters, replaces their bodies with mechanical forms, utilizing the technology the Qu had left behind.
+Now known as the Gravitals, they begin to colonize the rest of the galaxy while annihilating most life within it, including the other posthuman species (except the Bug Facers, who, like how the Qu treated humanity, are genetically modified by the Gravitals for their own gain).
+The Gravitals are eventually defeated by the Asteromorphs, descendants of humanity who escaped the Qu, who then proceed to liberate the Bug Facers and further modify the Gravitals into the less aggressive New Machines.
+The final chapters of the book detail humanity's rebound as a posthuman species, their first contact and interactions with a race of aliens from another galaxy, and the rediscovery and ultimate defeat of the Qu after 500,000,000 years, concluding with the rediscovery of Earth 560,000,000 years in the future.

-All Tomorrows ends with a picture of the alien author of the book, holding a billion-year-old human skull and writing that all posthuman species disappeared a billion years ago, for unknown reasons.
-The author goes on to state that mankind's story was always about the lives of humans themselves, not major wars and abstract ideals.
-The author ends by encouraging the reader to "Love Today, and seize All Tomorrows!"
+All Tomorrows ends with a picture of the book's in-universe author, an alien researcher, holding a billion-year-old human skull and writing that all posthuman species disappeared a billion years in the future for unknown reasons.
+The author goes on to state that mankind's story has always been about the lives of humans themselves, not major wars and abstract ideals, concluding by encouraging the reader to "Love Today, and seize All Tomorrows!"